The Complete Valencia Spain Travel Guide for Travelers

 In fact, taking the train can save you time versus driving if you are heading to Valencia from other locations within Spain as well.
 If you are traveling to Valencia from another location within Spain and would like more information on travel times by train and by car, I have included a map in my Valencia Spain travel guide below for you to review.

-Best Time to Visit
+Best Times to Visit Valencia

 Average Temperature (°F)

-Because of its location on Spain’s southern coast on the Balearic Sea, the temperatures in Valencia are very mild during the winter months of December thru February, with temperatures ranging between the 40s and the 60s.
+Because of its location on Spain’s southern coast on the Balearic Sea, the temperatures in Valencia are very mild during the winter months of December through February, with temperatures ranging between the 40s and the 60s.

 Although temperatures are mild, they aren’t quite warm enough to swim.
 So, if you are planning on visiting Valencia to enjoy the beaches, I would steer clear of the winter months.

-During the summer months of June thru August, temperatures will consistently hit the mid-80s and the city’s infamous beaches will fill up with vacationing tourists.
+During the summer months of June through August, temperatures will consistently hit the mid-80s and the city’s infamous beaches will fill up with vacationing tourists.
 It’s a great time to visit the city to enjoy the beaches, but you will undoubtedly have to navigate large crowds.

 If you are looking for a good time to visit and enjoy the nice weather, but not have to fight the crowds for a spot on the beach, I would suggest visiting during the shoulder months of April and May.
 Temperatures are typically getting warm during this time, but the summer crowds have yet to show up.